I have done a fair amount of travel around the world.

 Until next time.

-George Aveling is the Australian-born CEO of TMI Malaysia (www.tmimalaysia.com.my), a customer-experience transformation consultancy.
-TMI has offices in 45 countries of the world.
+George Aveling is the Australian-born CEO of the Malaysian office of TMI, a global customer-experience transformation consultancy.
+He is CEO of two sister companies, TACK International Malaysia, a global leadership and sales training company, and Elementrix, a digital learning consultancy.
+TMI and TACK have offices in 45 countries of the world.
+Between these companies, there is an unparalleled range of intellectual property to improve individual, team and company performance.
 If you would like to contact George direct, feel free to email him at email@example.com